w33ts/dank-memer-wiki/Items/Fishing.md

 ## Creatures
 The creatures you can catch while fishing cannot be collected like with the previous command.
 You can keep a few in your fish tank or a spare bucket, but most will have to be sold.

 Each creature has a specific time UTC that it is available, a certain location it can be found, and most have at least one variant you can catch.
-Check out a complete list of the possible creatures, their times, locations, and variants, <a href="/Items/Fishing/Creatures" target="_blank">here</a>.
+Check out a complete list of the possible creatures, their times, locations, and variants <a href="/Items/Fishing/Creatures" target="_blank">here</a>.

 ## Fish Tank Decorations {: #Decorations}
 If you want to save a few of your favorite fish, you can put them in your fish tank.
 To put a fish in your tank, use the `/fish buckets` command.
 Select a bucket, then a fish, and click move.
 To remove a fish from your tank, use the `/fish tank` command.
 Press the manage button, select a fish, and click remove.